Colorado Bend State Park

-Colorado Bend State Park is a 5328.3 acre state park in the U.S. state of Texas, located in the Texas Hill Country region.
+Colorado Bend State Park is a 5328.3 acre state park located in the Hill Country region of the U.S. state of Texas, mostly in San Saba County.
 It was purchased by the state in 1984 and opened to the public in 1987.
 It is representative of the karst features typically seen in the Hill Country, with many sinkholes, caves, and springs.

 Hiking trails

 The Spicewood Springs trail, one of the hiking trails in the park, has numerous creek crossings.
 The trail is 2.5 mi-long one way, but hikers can take a slightly different hike back.
 It has numerous spring-fed swimming holes along the trail.